nodejedi/oh-my-zsh/BlogPost.markdown

 ### <span id="editinstallsh">install.sh</span>
 Just because the installer takes a git repo at the command line doesn't mean that is the git repo it'll actually clone to your ~/.oh-my-zsh folder during install.
-If you look at the install.sh file in the "tools" folder [you'll see on line 8](https://github.com/j2fly/oh-my-zsh/blob/master/tools/install.sh#L8) (as of this writing) that is where the git repo is specified.
+If you look at the install.sh file in the "tools" folder [you'll see line 8](https://github.com/j2fly/oh-my-zsh/blob/master/tools/install.sh#L8) (as of this writing) is where the git repo is specified.
 Mine is:

     /usr/bin/env git clone https://github.com/j2fly/oh-my-zsh.git ~/.oh-my-zsh

-So make sure to change that URL to be **your** repo's URL.
+Make sure to change that URL to be **your** repo's URL.

 ### Your Theme
 Just add your own something.zsh-theme to the themes folder and specify it in your templates/zshrc.zsh-template so it's the theme specified when you install from your fork.